Understanding HTML Structure for Effective Web Scraping

 Key Insights

-• Inspecting HTML elements (such as heading tags and speech tags) through browser tools allows users to strategically identify and extract specific data like act and scene titles from structured web pages.
+• Learn how to identify specific HTML tags (such as H3) to effectively scrape structured data like act and scene titles from web pages.

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In order to understand the shape of a page, in order to understand how do these pieces fit together, which piece do I need and how do I access it?
-In order to do that, we need to understand HTML.
-I'm not going to spend a whole course on HTML.
+In order to understand the shape of a page—to understand how these pieces fit together, which piece we need, and how to access it—we need to understand HTML.
+I'm not going to spend an entire course on HTML.
 There are whole courses on HTML.

-Instead, I'm gonna give you the briefest introduction enough to understand HTML, enough to be dangerous, enough knowledge to get going with this.
+Instead, I'm going to give you the briefest introduction—just enough to understand HTML, enough to be dangerous, enough knowledge to get started.
 So here we have a URL that we'll be using to scrape some data from.
-And if you click on it, it is the full script to Love's Labor Lost by Shakespeare, which is very easy to scrape.
+If you click on it, it leads to the full script of Love’s Labour’s Lost by Shakespeare, which is very easy to scrape.

-That is public domain, a public domain work.
+That is a public domain work.
 Shakespeare has been dead for several hundred years.
-Now, I think that link actually doesn't work.
+I think that link actually doesn't work anymore.

 This is a very old page.
-I did want to show you what page this is.
-It's the Complete Works of William Shakespeare.
+I wanted to show you what page this is from.
+It’s from the Complete Works of William Shakespeare*.

-The web's first edition of the Complete Works of William Shakespeare.
-This site has offered Shakespeare's play and poetry to the internet community since 1993.
+The web’s first edition of the Complete Works of William Shakespeare*.
+This site has offered Shakespeare’s plays and poetry to the internet community since 1993.
 Wow.

 Python for Data Science Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-And if you look at, you know, it's full news items, goes back all the way to December 93.
-He was trying to avoid finishing his paper on Othello and created this server instead.
-So, you know, very typical like MIT students' way of putting off doing English work is to instead create a server to put up the full works of that author.
+And if you look at it—you know, its full news archive goes all the way back to December 1993.
+The creator was apparently trying to avoid finishing a paper on Othello and created this server instead.
+A very typical MIT student’s way of putting off doing English work—create a server to host the full works of the author.

-Very MIT.
+Very MIT-like.
 So this page has been around a long time.
-They won't mind if we scrape this public domain data from it.
+They won’t mind if we scrape public domain data from it.

-These act and scene labels.
-And then we have some text for that scene.
-And then we have a person's name, a little bit smaller than the other text, but maybe a bit bigger than the main text.
+These act and scene labels are consistent.
+Then we have some text for the scene, and then a character name—slightly smaller than the heading text but larger than the scene dialogue text.

-And then our full speech by Ferdinand and then another name, slightly bigger.
-And then speech by Longaville, another name, et cetera.
-And this structure continues all the way through to the next scene, which is somewhere down here.
+And then a full speech by Ferdinand, and then another name—slightly larger—followed by a speech by Longaville, another name, and so on.
+This structure continues through to the next scene, which is further down.

-But Shakespeare plays are not short.
-Okay, here we go.
-Scene Two, the same, right?
-Again, slightly bigger text showing that we're in a new section, a new scene.
+Shakespeare plays are not short.
+Okay, here we go—Scene Two.
+Again, slightly larger text indicates a new section, a new scene.

-Okay, so there's a structure here and that structure is mirrored.
-That structure is built actually based on HTML.
-So in your browser, in any browser, you can right click and by right click, I mean, usually click on the lower right of your trackpad.
+So there’s a structure here, and that structure is repeated.
+That structure is actually built using HTML.
+In your browser, in any browser, you can right-click—and by right-click, I mean usually clicking the lower-right corner of your trackpad.

-If you have a mouse, it's actually the right mouse button.
-Control click might do it for you on some computers or ALT click on others.
-But either way, you could pull up a contextual menu and clicking on any of this text on our page will give you an option for inspect.
+If you have a mouse, it’s the right mouse button.
+On some computers, Control-click or ALT-click may do the same.
+Either way, you can open a contextual menu, and clicking on any of the text on the page will give you the option to “Inspect.”

-We said this was the same size.
-H3 is a size of text essentially.
-It's a heading level three for scene one.
+As we noted, this was the same size.
+H3 is essentially a heading level 3—it's a medium-sized heading.

-It's not text.
-The word H3 doesn't show up there, right?
-It's text about the text.
-It's information about the text.
+It’s not just text.
+The word H3 doesn’t show up visually on the page—it’s information about the text.
+It provides structure.

-We have that and within that we have actual text like scene one, the King of Navarre's Park.
-So that's what HTML is.
-And when you create a page, an HTML page, you use this HTML code like H3 to set aside and say, mark off this area, it is of this type.
+Inside that structure, we have the actual visible content like “Scene One, the King of Navarre’s Park.”
+That’s what HTML is.
+And when you create an HTML page, you use HTML code like H3 to set aside and mark off sections of specific types.

-We can look at it, we can examine the structure here and say, okay, if we want the list of acts and scenes, we want that data, well, we need to look to H3s for this one, for this kind of page.
-And that's the process we're going to overall be looking at as we work through these data scraping problems.
-Let's get started.
+We can look at it, examine the structure, and say, “Okay, if we want the list of acts and scenes on this page, we need to look for H3 tags.”
+And that’s the process we’ll be exploring as we work through these data scraping problems.

 Colin Jaffe